 "Everything is Going Wrong"

 Anxiety creates a cycle.
-It makes you fear living your life the way you want to live it, and it confirms those fears when you go out and experience anxiety.
-This internal dialogue is all the fault of anxiety though - these are thoughts that anxiety creates, because that's what having an anxiety disorder does to you.
+It makes you fear to live your life the way you want to live it, and it confirms those fears when you go out and experience anxiety.
+This internal dialogue is all the fault of anxiety though - these are thoughts that anxiety creates because that's what having an anxiety disorder does to you.

 _The Solution_: Teach yourself to notice the positive things that happen every day in your life.
 No matter how stressful your life is, there are always positives.
 Did your favorite TV show get renewed?
 Did you have a nice barista and the coffee shop?
 Did you have a good breakfast?
 Every day you're confronted with both positives and negatives.
 Anxiety causes you to focus on the negatives, but training yourself to notice the positives is the first step towards reducing this negative thought pattern.